DaveedBalcher/CineMatch/README.md

 # CineMatch
-A platform that collect user movie ratings and uses LLM to recommend the optimal movie to watch
+A platform for collecting user movie ratings and recommending the optimal movie to watch via LLM